According to NVIDIA, the standard operating temperature of a graphics processing unit (GPU) is 104°F to 194°F (40°C to 90°C).

 - Motherboard components like the northbridge and southbridge chipsets.

 - Hard disk drive or solid-state drive (HDD/SSD).

 - The optical disc drive (ODD).

 Among these, the CPU and the GPU generate the most heat.

 It is normal and also necessary for the GPU to get hot.
 The GPU hardware poses resistance when electricity runs through the chips and circuits in the processor.
 This resistance generates heat.
 There will be no heat in the absence of resistance, which means the hardware is faulty and not working.

 If you are using a personal desktop computer or a laptop, be it for gaming or other graphics-intensive tasks, the usual temperature range is 149°F to 185°F (65°C to 85°C).
-The ideal GPU temperature is below 176°F (80°C), even if you are playing an extremely graphics-intensive game.
+The ideal GPU temperature is below 176°F (80°C), even if you are playing a graphics-intensive game.

 There are many things you can implement to help keep your GPU or graphics card cooler.
 Reading about some of the causes and fixes will help you get some excellent starting points to keep your GPU cooler.